TimLinton/crop_resize_512/README.md

 - `-bw`, `--black_white`: Check for both black and white colors.
 - `-b`, `--black`: Check for black color.
 This is the default behavior.
 - `-w`, `--white`: Check for white color.
+- `--height`: The desired height of the cropped images.
+Default is 512.
+Example: 768
+- `--width`: The desired width of the cropped images.
+Default is 512.
+Example: 720

 ## Example